YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </summary>

 ##### Public Member Functions
-Tensor3D & cp_to_tensor(cp_decomposition &)	Turns the Khatri-product of matrices into a full tensor
+Tensor3D& cp_to_tensor(cp_decomposition &)	Turns the Khatri-product of matrices into a full tensor
-Mat & cp_to_unfolded(cp_decomposition &, int mode)	Turns the khatri-product of matrices into an unfolded tensor
+Mat& cp_to_unfolded(cp_decomposition &, int mode)	Turns the khatri-product of matrices into an unfolded tensor
-Mat & cp_to_vec(cp_decomposition &)	Turns the khatri-product of matrices into a vector
+Mat& cp_to_vec(cp_decomposition &)	Turns the khatri-product of matrices into a vector
 Tensor3D& cp_gen(cp_decomposition &)  Generate a r-rank CP tensor
 </details>